Human Rights Tulip: Award winners

 The 2009 prize winner was Shadi Sadr from Tehran, Iran, a women's rights activist and campaigner against stoning as an execution method.

 The 2010 prize winner was Bertha Oliva from Honduras, for her long struggle for the rights of relatives of people who were disappeared in Honduras between 1979 and 1989.

 The 2011 prize winner was Ni Yulan, a human rights lawyer from China.

 The 2012 prize winner was Marimuthu Bharathan, a Dalit human rights defender from India, although he could not receive the award in person due to his being denied a passport by the Government of India.

 The 2013 prize winner was Aahung, a human rights organization from Pakistan working to further sexual and reproductive health and rights.

 The 2014 prize winner was Mideast Youth, which creates online platforms for discussion of human rights issues in parts of the Middle East.
 The award was presented to Esra'a Al Shafei, the organisation's founder and director.

 The 2015 prize went to IRA-Mauritania, an organisation challenging slavery in Mauritania.

 The 2016 prize went to Nighat Dad, a Pakistani activist who supports the right of women to access the internet and use it free of harassment.

 The 2017 prize went to Graciela Pérez Rodriguez, a Mexican human rights activist, who defends the rights of family members of disappeared persons in Mexico.

 The 2018 prize went to the United Nations High Commissioner for Human Rights Zeid Ra'ad Al Hussein.

 The 2020 prize went to the Armenian transgender activist and founder of Right Side NGO (Իրավունքի Կողմ), Lilit Martirosyan.

 The 2021 prize went to the Ugandan human rights lawyer Nicholas Opiyo for his work against the anti-gay law in his country and the criminalising of torture.

 Nominees

 2014

 In 2014, 30 candidates have been nominated for the prize:

 Ladislaus Kiiza Rwakafuuzi, Elena Klimova, Audrey Mbugua, Meng Lin, Mideast Youth platform, Chidi Odinkalu, Sahil, Sima Samar, SHEILD, Terre des hommes, Under The Same Sun, WADI, YASunidos, Leyla Yunus, Margarita Zamora Tobar, Abounaddara, ASL19, CADHAC, Cairo Institute for Human Rights Studies, Centre for Civil Society and Democracy in Syria, Colectiva Feminista para el Desarallo Local, Committee Against Torture, Mazen Darwish, Droit et Justice, Euromaidan SOS, Foro de Jovenes con Liderazgo, Hasht-e Subh, International Campaign for Human Rights in Iran, Rasul Jafarov, and Jan Sahas.

 2020

-In 2020, 13 candidates have been nominated for the prize:
+In 2020, 13 candidates were nominated for the prize: